I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 Naturally, not every experiment will be a “slam-dunk” but as a general rule of thumb, you want to avoid anything that could be considered high effort and low output, which risk becoming “turtles”.

-So here’s where the MVT breakdown board comes in handy.
+So here’s where the MVT breakdown board comes in handy when planning your growth strategy.
 Just walk through this process to get an idea of whether or not your suggested experiment can and should be broken down even more.

 - Can this experiment be implemented in the span of 1 week?